svecosystem/runed/sites/docs/content/utilities/watch.md

 _shouldn't_ be tracked, but it doesn't provide a way to say that _only certain values_ should be tracked.

 `watch` does exactly that.
-It accepts one or more sources, which can be `getters`.
+It accepts a getter function, which returns the dependencies of the effect callback.

 ## Usage